jminton7/bookings/readme.md

 - To create a migration file. "soda generate fizz CreateUserTable"
 - To start the migration. "soda migrate" / "soda migrate down"
-- Reset the table. "soda reset"
+- Reset the database. "soda reset"